Last Updated June 5th, 2026. Please ensure that you read the Terms & Conditions carefully.

 Material Submission & Identification Policy

-To maintain the integrity of our production schedule and ensure technical accuracy, LS Custom Manufacture enforces a strict “Ready-to-Process” policy for all client-supplied materials.
+To maintain the integrity of our development schedule and ensure technical accuracy, LS Custom Manufacture enforces a strict “Ready-to-Process” policy for all client-supplied materials.

 Mandatory Labeling

-Before any sampling or production begins, all fabrics, trims, and notions must be clearly labeled by the client.
+Before any sampling, all fabrics, trims, and notions must be clearly labeled by the client.
 Each material must include:

 The “Stop-Work” Clause